huruifu/733-project/README.md

 * Which regions are most likely to have forest fires in each month?

-* What factors determine the burning time of the forest fires or the spread of the forest fires?
+* How to predict the fire size class given the geographic information and daily climate records?

 ## Data sources